 People and Communities

-Average temperature in the Northeast rose by almost 2°F during the 19th century.
+Average temperature in the Northeast rose by almost 2°F between 1895 and 2011.
 By the 2080s, climate models project that the region could see additional warming of 3°F–6°F (low emission scenario) or 4.5°F–10°F (high emission scenario).
 Under either emission scenario, heat waves in the region are expected to be more frequent, more intense, and last longer as the century progresses.

 Most residents of the Northeast live in cities.
 Because urban areas have higher concentrations of concrete and asphalt and a relative lack of vegetation compared to more rural areas, they tend to have higher temperatures—sometimes, several degrees higher—both in the daytime and at night.
 This is known as the urban heat island effect.
 When city dwellers don't have an opportunity to cool down at night, they face an increased risk for heat-related illnesses.